 Insurance corporations and pension funds are defined as financial corporations and quasi-corporations principally engaged in financial intermediation as the consequence of the pooling of risks.
 This covers supervised pension funds and insurance companies and also pension funds and insurance corporations that are not subject to supervision.
 Insurance corporations include life insurance corporations, non-life insurance corporations and reinsurance corporations, as well as 'spaarkassen', 'jaarkassen' and guarantee fund (waarborgfonds).
 The sector also includes social insurance institutions organised under private law.
-These institutions implement social insurance arrangements that are beyond the control of the government.
-Holding corporations of insurance corporations that do not themselves engage in insurance operations do not form part of this sector but are instead classified in the OFI sector (other OFIs), like intermediaries.
+These institutions implement social insurance corporations that do not themselves engage in insurance operations do not form part of this sector but are instead classified in the OFI sector (other OFIs), like intermediaries.
 So-called 'stamrecht b.v.' are not part of the pension fund sector, but similar to privat insurance companies classified under households.
-Registers (lists) of insurance corporations and pension funds operating in the Netherlands, including the location of their registered office, can be found on the relevant insurance, reinsurance and pension fund pages of DNB's website.
+Registers (lists) of insurance corporations and pension funds operating in the Netherlands, including the location of their registered office, can be found on the relevant insurance, reinsurance and pension fund pages of DNB's website.25